Lucian-Hong/ECEM202A_FinalProject/README.md

-# Unitree Go 2 Autonomous Exploration and Object Retrieval System
+# Human-Robot Collaboration for Search and Retrieval

 ## Overview
-Welcome to the **Unitree Go 2 Autonomous Exploration and Object Retrieval System** project!
+Welcome to the **Human-Robot Collaboration for Search and Retrieval** project!
 This project enhances efficiency and safety during search and retrieval operations in complex or hazardous environments.
 By combining autonomous navigation, machine learning for object recognition, and human-robot collaboration through voice commands, we aim to reduce manual workload and improve safety.

 ## Table of Contents
 - [Team Information](#team-information)